quantling/pyndl/README.rst

     pip install pyndl --user

-For more information have a look at the `Instalation Guide
+For more information have a look at the `Installation Guide
 <http://pyndl.readthedocs.io/en/latest/installation.html>`_.